-Sir Frederick Ashton’s Les Patineurs will make its Arizona debut at Directors Choice this September at Orpheum Theatre.
+Sir Frederick Ashton’s Les Patineurs returns to the Arizona stage this fall at Ballet Arizona’s Dorrance Theatre.
 Here is everything you need to know about this whimsical ballet!

 The ballet is short and sweet, only one act!
 It takes you back to a wintry evening in Victorian England, where a skating party has gathered at a frozen pond.
 In total, the ballet has a cast of 15 dancers; a group of 4 couples, a group of girlfriends, a lone gentleman, and a couple dressed in all white, who perform the ballet’s pas de deux.
 The ballet’s music perfectly paints the grandeur and elegance of the Victorian time period while complimenting the playful nature of Ashton’s choreography.

 The original cast featured the famed Dame Margot Fonteyn, appointed prima ballerina assoluta by Queen Elizabeth II, and Australian dancer and choreographer Robert Helpmann as the main couple!
 Although Fonteyn and Helpmann held quite a bit of star power, the dancer that shined the most was the Blue Boy, played by Harold Turner.
 The role of the Blue Boy is noted for being extremely difficult and very technically demanding.

 Lydia Relle and Alison Remmers in Frederick Ashton’s “Les Patineurs.”
 Photo by Alexander Iziliaev.
 Ballet Arizona 2019.